QuarkNerd/blog/ceberhardt/_posts/2018-06-19-step-functions.md

 <img src="{{site.baseurl}}/ceberhardt/assets/applause/lametric-frames.jpg"/>

-There is nothing stopping you from using `setTimeout` to write code that 'sleeps' within a lambda function (apart from the lambda timeout, which you can increase), however, this something of an antipattern.
+There is nothing stopping you from using `setTimeout` to write code that 'sleeps' within a lambda function (apart from the lambda timeout, which you can increase), however, this is something of an antipattern.
 With lambda functions charged by execution duration, the longer your function sleeps, the more it will cost you!

 After paying for a month of idle time, I decided to look for a better solution.